Manuscript Preparation Guidelines for Advanced Research in Microbial Metabolites and Technology

 Title: Should clearly indicate the content of the article with no abbreviation.

-Abstract: Abstract should state briefly in 200-400 words, the reason of the work, the significant new results and major conclusions.
+Abstract: The abstract should state briefly in 200-400 words, the reason for the work, the significant new results, and major conclusions.
 Abbreviations should be avoided.

 Keywords: Up to five words should be provided.